KarlGong/ptest/doc/en/index.rst

 ================
 5.1 - Success, failure, skipped and assert
 ------------------------------------------
-A test is considered successful if it completed without throwing any exception.
-If it's **@BeforeXXX** failed it will be marked as skipped.
+A test is considered successful if it completed without throwing any exception or if it threw an exception that was expected (see the documentation for the *expected_exceptions* attribute found on the **@Test** decorator).
+And it will be marked as skipped if its **@BeforeXXX** failed.

 Your test methods will typically be made of calls that can throw an exception, or of various assertions (using the Python "assert" keyword).
 An "assert" failing will trigger an AssertionError, which in turn will mark the method as failed.